Ely Cathedral: Religious community

-In the course of the revival of the English church under Dunstan, Archbishop of Canterbury, and Aethelwold, Bishop of Winchester, a new Benedictine abbey for men was established in Ely in 970.
-This was one of a wave of monastic refoundations which locally included Peterborough and Ramsey.
+In the course of the revival of the English church under Dunstan, Archbishop of Canterbury, and Aethelwold, Bishop of Winchester, Ely Abbey was reestablished in 970 as a community of Benedictine monks.
+This was one of a wave of monastic refoundations which locally included Peterborough and Ramsey (see English Benedictine Reform).
 Ely became one of the leading Benedictine houses in late Anglo-Saxon England.
 Following the Norman conquest of England in 1066 the abbey allied itself with the local resistance to Norman rule led by Hereward the Wake.
 The new regime having established control of the area, after the death of the abbot Thurstan, a Norman successor Theodwine was installed.
 In 1109 Ely attained cathedral status with the appointment of Hervey le Breton as bishop of the new diocese which was taken out of the very large diocese of Lincoln.
 This involved a division of the monastic property between the bishopric and the monastery, whose establishment was reduced from 70 to 40 monks, headed by a prior; the bishop being titular abbot.
+From 1216 the cathedral priory was part of the Canterbury Province of the English Benedictine Congregation, an umbrella chapter made up of the abbots and priors of the Benedictine houses of England, remaining so until the dissolution.

-In 1539, during the Dissolution of the Monasteries, the monastery surrendered to Henry VIII's commissioners.
+In 1539, during the Dissolution of the Monasteries, Ely Cathedral Priory surrendered to Henry VIII's commissioners.
 The cathedral was refounded by royal charter in 1541 with the former prior Robert Steward as dean and the majority of the former monks as prebendaries and minor canons, supplemented by Matthew Parker, later Archbishop of Canterbury, and Richard Cox, later Bishop of Ely.
 With a brief interruption from 1649 to 1660 during the Commonwealth, when all cathedrals were abolished, this foundation has continued in its essentials to the twenty-first century, with a reduced number of residentiary canons now supplemented by a number of lay canons appointed under a Church Measure of 1999.